vague-rabbit/deltaRateChanger/README.md

 # δ Rate Changer
 My attempt at creating a rate changer for osu!.
 Tested only for osu! and osu!taiko game modes.
-Written in python using PyQt5.
+Created in python using PyQt5.

 # Install (.exe)
 1. Download latest release of this.